-Every Bride has seen TheKnot’s suggestions of questions to ask your photographer before booking their services.
+Every Bride or Groom has seen TheKnot’s suggestions of questions to ask your photographer before booking their services.
 Just a couple years ago, the list of questions was absurd.
-They were telling Brides to ask questions that they didn’t even understand what the question was genuinely asking.
-TheKnot’s list as improved throughout the years, however, there are at least six other questions Brides need to ask photographers when they are sitting down at their consult.
-Here are my top six questions that Bride’s should ask before asking TheKnot’s.
+They were telling couples to ask questions that they didn’t even understand what the question was genuinely asking.
+TheKnot’s list has improved throughout the years, however, there are at least six other questions couples need to ask photographers when they are sitting down at their consult.
+Here are my top six questions that couples should ask first.

 This question will tell you a lot about your photographer.
 The general rule of thumb is the longer they’ve been in business they more their technique has been perfected, and the better experience you will receive.
 Generally.
 But keep in mind, the longer they’ve been in business, the more you are going to pay.
 You’re paying for experience with your photographer, and the experience they have behind the camera.
 Be prepared to see a various range of prices and know the lower the price, the less experience they have.
 And the less experience means the less quality you’re going to receive from your images and the customer service they are able to provide.